sindresorhus/p-queue/readme.md

 Type: `object`

-You can pass any keys in options to use then later in sizeBy filtering
+You can pass any keys in options to use then later in `sizeBy` filtering.

 #### .addAll(fns, options?)